 How New Jersey Statutes Define Burglary

-New Jersey Criminal Lawyer and Criminal Defense Lawyer Allaln Marain burglaryNew Jersey statutes specify two different ways that a person can be guilty of burglary.
+New Jersey Criminal Lawyer and Criminal Defense Lawyer Allan Marain burglaryThe New Jersey statute that relates to burglary is N.J.S.
+2C:18-2.
+That statute specifies two different ways that a person can be guilty of burglary.
 The first way is for the person to enter a research facility or structure, or a separately secured or occupied portion thereof.
-This obviously does not apply where the person had some legally recognized right to enter that structure.
-Similarly, if the research facility or structure was at the time open to the public, his entry, again, would not constitute burglary.
+This of course applies only where the person had no legally recognized right to enter.
+Thus if the research facility or structure was at the time open to the public, entry would not constitute burglary.

-The second way to commit burglary is for a person to surreptitiously remain in a research facility, structure. or a separately secured or occupied portion knowing that he had no legally recognized right to do so.
+The second way to commit burglary is for a person to surreptitiously remain in a research facility, structure, or a separately secured or occupied portion knowing that he had no legally recognized right to do so.
 Regardless of whether it is the first way or the second, New Jersey law makes the person guilty of burglary only if, at the time he entered or remained, it was his intention to commit an offense inside.

 How New Jersey Statutes Classify Burglary